kyma-project/kyma/docs/kiali/02-01-kiali.md

 ---
 title: Architecture
 ---

-The following diagram provides an overview of the Kiali architecture in Kyma:
+The following diagram presents the overall Kiali architecture and the way the components interact with each other.

 ![Kiali architecture](assets/architecture.svg)

-1. Kiali is integrated into Kyma's authentication component `dex`, which grants access to the Kiali Dashboards and graphs to authorised users.
-2. Authenticated users can access the full Kiali UI and feature set from their browser by calling the Kiali service.
+1. Use the Kyma Console or direct URL to access Kiali.
+2. To ensure authentication, the Keycloak Gatekeeper checks if you have a valid token.
+3. If not, the Keycloak Gatekeeper redirects you to dex to log in.
+4. After a successful log in, you can access the Kiali service which serves the website.
+The service exposes an endpoint and acts as an entry point for the Kiali deployment.
+5. Kiali deployment is the central part of the solution.
+In order for it to work, the Kiali Operator reads the Kiali CR and configures the API server so it can deploy Kiali.
-3. The Kiali operator deploys the kiali backend based on the provided configuration.
+5. Kiali collects the information on the cluster health from the following sources:
-4. Kiali gathers information from service mesh by analyzing metrics from Prometheus and provide all its features (validation, graphs, config checks, etc...).
+ * API server which provides data on the cluster state.
+ * Service Mesh by analyzing metrics Prometheus scrapes from the Istio Pod.